Kleshni/Elligator-2/Documentation.md

 Returns the encoded point as a `Uint8Array` of 32 bytes or `null` if it can't be encoded.
 Note, that the returned representative is a 254-bits value, not 256.

-The algorithm can return two different values for a single x coordinate.
+The algorithm can return two different values for a single x coordinate if it's not 0.
 Which one to return is determined by y coordinate.
 Sinse Curve25519 doesn't use y due to optimizations, you should specify a Boolean value as the second argument of the function.
 It should be unpredictable, because it's recoverable from the representative.

 ### `decode(representative)`